willzyx-dev/coffee/README.txt

 For example, if you want to go the the Appearance admin page, type ap and just hit enter.

+To open the first result in a new window, press command + enter on a mac or ctrl + enter on a pc.

 If your search query returns multiple results, you can use the arrow up/down keys to choose the one you were looking for.